gulsher7/solidity_basic_program/README.md

 - Created a simple smart contract for defined the variables with it's types.
 - Learned about variables and it's scope

+### Day 3 - Operators
+- Learned about operators
+- Check how to for loop work in solidity
+- Check if else if working in solidity